pammacdotnet/TypstPaper/paper.typ

 ) <fig:cetz-plot>

+#set raw(lang: "typ")
+#let cite = text(typst-blue, `cite`)

 == Bibliographic references
 Typst offers integrated support for bibliographic references, streamlining the citation process for users.
-It allows authors to include citations in their documents using the `cite` function or the `@key` syntax, referencing entries from bibliography files.
+It allows authors to include citations in their documents using the #cite function or the `@key` syntax, referencing entries from bibliography files.

 #figure(
   caption: [Sample of a BibTeX entry and its Hayagriva equivalent for @Corbi23],